Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/README.md

     - y for ayin
     - w/W for sin/shin
 - specialities
     - v for waw as "w" is pronounced close to "v" in some languages
     - T for tet (tav is used more frequently)
     - H for chet
+    - Shift+y for alternative ayin
     - AltGr (Ctrl+Alt)+s for sin *without* dot
+    - AltGr (Ctrl+Alt)+n for inverted nun
     - f is not used
 - the final forms are written with Shift
 - the wide forms are written with AltGr (Ctrl+Alt) including final mem